BaseXdb/basex-dist/readme.txt

    lib/   libraries for BaseX and HTTP server extensions repo/  includes installed XQuery modules

+ To improve your workflows with BaseX, just add the bin/ directory to your PATH variable, or move the start scripts to an already added folder and modify the PWD variable in the scripts to point to BaseX.

 HELP -------------------------------------------------------------------

- Please check our regularly updated documentation at:
+ Please find more help in our online documentation:

    http://docs.basex.org

- BaseX is Open Source (BSD-licensed) and platform independent; you are invited to join our mailing lists and give all kinds of feedback:
+ BaseX is an Open Source project and BSD-licensed.
+You are welcome to join our mailing lists and give all kinds of feedback:

    http://basex.org/open-source/